grongierisc/Swift-FHIR-Iris/README.md

 #### How to save a patient in the FHIR Repository

-Basic operation by first checking if the patient already exist in the repository
+Basic operation by first checking if the patient already exists in the repository

 ```swift
 Patient.search(["family": "\(self.lastName)"]).perform(fhirServer)